Shemeem Burney Abbas

 Professor and Chair of the Department of English Language and Applied Linguistics, 1980-2003

-Ph.D., University of Texas at Austin; M.A., University of Leeds (U.K.); B.A.
-Hons.(Panjab University)
+Ph.D., University of Texas at Austin; M.A., University of Texas at Austin; M.A., University of Leeds (UK)

-Shemeem Burney Abbas is the author of The Female Voice in Sufi Ritual: Devotional Practices of Pakistan and India, published by the University of Texas Press in 2002 and Oxford University Press in 2003.
-Her research is on women’s rituals in Islamic societies.
-“Sakineh; the narrator of Kerbala,” is her chapter in The Women of Kerbala, published by the University of Texas Press, 2005.
-In 1993 UNICEF published Abbas’ Qissa Khwan, (Storyteller) a collection of short stories for girls.
-Her other publications focus on English Language Teaching in South Asia.
-She is currently working on a novel set in Kashmir; she is additionally working on a book about postcolonial laws in Afghanistan and Pakistan in the post cold-war period.
-Abbas launched the largest graduate teacher-training program in English as a Foreign Language for South Asia, through the Allama Iqbal Open University in Islamabad.
+I am the author of Pakistan’s Blasphemy Laws: from Islamic Empires to the Taliban (University of Texas Press, 2013) and The Female Voice in Sufi Ritual: Devotional Practices of Pakistan and India, (University of Texas Press, 2002 ;Oxford University Press, 2003).
+My research is on Islamic law and women’s rituals in Islamic societies.
+In 1993 UNICEF published my book Qissa Khwan (Storyteller), a collection of short stories for girls.
+My other publications focus on English Language Teaching in South Asia.
+I launched the largest graduate teacher-training program in English as a Foreign Language for South Asia, through the Allama Iqbal Open University in Islamabad.
+I am currently working on a memoir set in Kashmir.